sdunlap-afit/aceics/exercise3.md

-## Introduction
+## Setup

 1. On the [Raspberry Pi](./02_hilics_vnc.md), open the Fluid Tank simulation.
 In RSLogix, open LAD 5 in [Online mode](./09_online.md).

-2. Change the Level SP in the simulation and see what changes in RSLogix.
+1. Change the Level SP in the simulation and see what changes in RSLogix.
 Which variable in RSLogix determines the level setpoint?

-2. Change the Inflow SP in the simulation and see what changes in RSLogix.
+1. Change the Inflow SP in the simulation and see what changes in RSLogix.
 Which variable in RSLogix determines the inflow setpoint?

 ## Instructions